comal21/Ansible-Essentials/Labs.md

 ---
 - hosts: all
   become: yes
-  user: ec2-user
-  connection: ssh
   vars_prompt:
     - name: pkginstall
-      prompt: Which package do you want to install?
+      prompt: "Which package do you want to install?"
       default: telnet
       private: no

   tasks:
     - name: Install the package specified
-      yum: pkg={{ pkginstall }} state=latest
+      yum:
+        name: "{{ pkginstall }}"
+        state: latest

 ```

 **save the file using** `ESCAPE + :wq!`